 Our policy throughout all of our programs is that no Jewish child will be turned away due to lack of funds.
 If you are in need of assistance, let us know as soon as possible and we'll do our best to accommodate.

 Does the camp provide transportation?
 Yes!
-There will be school bus transportation to and from camp from Innisfil and Barrie for a fee.
+There will be school bus transportation to and from camp from Bradford and Innisfil for an additional fee.
 You can sign up for this service at the time of registration.